KatrinSalt/simple_quiz_game/README.md

 ### Flags

 - `-filename quiz_problems.csv`: Specifies the CSV file containing quiz questions and answers.
 If not provided, the program defaults to `problems.csv`.
 - `-timeout time_in_seconds`: Sets the time limit for the quiz in seconds.
-The default timeout is 30 seconds.
+The default timeout is 30s.

 ### Example Usage

-1. Run the quiz with default settings (quiz.csv, 30 seconds timeout)
+1. Run the quiz with default settings (quiz.csv, 30s timeout)

    ```bash
    ./quiz